 If you want more personalized help, including asset location and tax management, you might consider a full-service financial advisor.
 And, of course, in all cases you will want to be sure you are receiving good value for the fees you pay so your money has the potential to grow more.

 Read Viewpoints on Fidelity.com: 3 keys: The foundations of investing

 The world of insurance is focused on transferring risk from one entity to another.

 In addition to health and disability insurance, here are 3 common ways you can transfer personal risk:

-- Homeowners insurance lets you transfer some of the risk of home ownership to an insurance company.
+- Homeowners insurance lets you transfer some of the risk of home ownership (or, if applicable, renter's insurance) to an insurance company.

-- Long-term care insurance helps you transfer the risk of having to pay for high health care expenses like the cost of nursing homes, which can top $100,000 per year for a private room.2
+- Long-term care insurance helps you transfer the risk of having to pay for high costs associated with an extended care event, such as the cost of residency in a nursing home.

 - Umbrella liability insurance is typically added to home and auto coverage to protect against the potential financial fallout of certain types of unforeseen events that lead to property damage or injury.

-- Income annuities: If you are concerned about running out of money in your retirement, consider an immediate or deferred income annuity with a lifetime payout option.3 These annuity contracts are designed to deliver a guaranteed stream of lifetime income4 beginning immediately or deferred until a date you select in advance, such as age 70 or even age 85.
+- Income annuities: If you're concerned about running out of money in your retirement, you could transfer the risk of running out of money to an insurance company by purchasing an immediate or deferred income annuity with a lifetime payout option.2 These annuity contracts are designed to deliver a guaranteed stream of lifetime income3 beginning immediately or deferred until a date you select in advance, such as age 70 or even age 85.